Hecatron/GBD.Build.BlackJack/docs/api/Script Classes.md

 By defining CMAKE_TOOLCHAIN_FILE when cmake is run from the command line we can cause cmake to process the file specified before doing anything else

-The ToolchainScript is just a class inherited from ScriptBlock, the only difference is that it overrides the default export file path to "CMakeToolChain.txt"
+The ToolchainFile is just a class inherited from ScriptBlock, the only difference is that it overrides the default export file path to "CMakeToolChain.txt"

-If we provide a ToolchainScript class to the ToolchainScript property of the Solution class then during the launching of cmake, CMAKE_TOOLCHAIN_FILE will be set to the filepath of that class
+If we provide a ToolchainFile class to the ToolchainFile property of the Solution class then during the launching of cmake, CMAKE_TOOLCHAIN_FILE will be set to the filepath of that class

 ### Links